EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 - What kind of data did we use?
 	- Where did we get it from?
 	- How did we analyze and visualize the data?
-- How did we Pre-Process the Text?
+- How did we deal with the Text?
-	- Clean up
+	- How did we pre-process the text?
+(Clean up)
-- Text Processing (Words -> Numbers)
+	- How did we turn words into numbers?
 		- Bag-of-Words
 		- TF-IDF
 		- Word2Vec
-- Models
+- What kind of models did we use?
 	- Naive Bayes
 	- SVM
 	- XGBoost
 	- ...
 	- Transformers (?)
-- Evaluation
+- How did we evaluate our model?
-- Production (?)
+- How can we put our best model into production?

 ---